Premier songwriting courses in The Writing Room

-After college, (where I dutifully completed a BFA in Graphic Design) it only took a few months to realize that this music thing was actually a thing I needed to take seriously.
 I couldn't kid myself any longer.
 The comfortable job at the software company designing government websites was nice and all, but my heart was being pulled elsewhere.

 Since then, I've checked many items off my songwriting career bucket list, including:

-- Getting songs cut by indie artists
+- Getting my songs cut by artists

-- Getting songs played on the radio
+- Hearing my songs played on the radio

 - Performing in the round at the Bluebird Cafe